linode/apl-api/README.md

 method.

 For the api client there is an `operationId` property defined.
-It can be used to client with expected method names (see relevant usage in otomi-stack-web repo)
+It can be used to client with expected method names (see relevant usage in otomi-web repo)

 ### 1.2 Authentication